-The company is mainly engaged in the design, manufacturing and assembly, sales and after-sales service of special machinery for electronic and semiconductor production, providing coating, drying, exposure and automation with four major technical axes in printed circuit boards, displays and touch panels and special glass cover plates Application, etc.; the company continues to focus on the process equipment sets used in the production of high-end rigid boards, flexible boards, multi-layer boards and IC-type substrates, and tailor-made customized production equipment lines with high quality and efficiency for customers, and for the combination of process precision and production line on-site needs, the company has accumulated experience over the years, whether it is in the integration with automation equipment, software customized design for more intelligent man-machine synchronization control, or even in Whole plant planning and vertical integration services for capacity expansion are all professional service items of the company.
-In addition, the company targets single machines that can be used individually in circuit board manufacturing processes such as electronics and semiconductors automatic and semi-automatic exposure machines, various types of pre-exposure machines.
+The company is mainly engaged in the design, manufacturing and assembly, sales and after-sales service of special machinery for electronic and semiconductor production, providing coating, drying, exposure and automation with four major technical axes in printed circuit boards, displays and touch panels and special glass cover plates application, etc.; the company continues to focus on the process equipment sets used in the production of high-end rigid boards, flexible boards, multi-layer boards and IC-type substrates, and tailor-made customized production equipment lines with high quality and efficiency for customers, and for the combination of process precision and production line on-site needs, the company has accumulated experience over the years, whether it is in the integration with automation equipment, software customized design for more intelligent man-machine synchronization control, or even in Whole plant planning and vertical integration services for capacity expansion are all professional service items of the company.
+In addition, the company targets single machines that can be used individually in circuit board manufacturing processes such as electronics and semiconductors-automatic and semi-automatic exposure machines, various types of pre-exposure machines.
 Oven bodies and various precision plate tilting equipment are the first choice of many manufacturers in Taiwan and mainland China.
 At present, the purpose and scope of Industry 4.0 have been actively applied to the process equipment production lines of various industries to achieve the purpose of intelligent production.
-According to IC substrate manufacturing industry report of the Institute in February 2022, the following is an analysis of the future development trend of the related industries of the company's products.
+The following is an analysis of the future development trend of the related industries of the company's products.